saeidKhoobdell/ComputerVisionBootcamp/README.md

 - [PretrainNetworkPytorch.ipynb](https://github.com/saeidKhoobdell/VisionArchitect/blob/main/PretrainNetworkPytorch.ipynb): Showcases the utilization of pre-trained networks in PyTorch.
 - [rankNAccuracyPytorch.ipynb](https://github.com/saeidKhoobdell/VisionArchitect/blob/main/rankNAccuracyPytorch.ipynb): Evaluates the accuracy of ranking in PyTorch models.

+## Object Detection with YOLO

+- [ObjectDetectionWithYOLOv3.ipynb](ObjectDetectionWithYOLOv3.ipynb): Python script for object detection using YOLOv3.

+Feel free to explore other folders and files in this repository for more learning resources.

+## MetaCLIP: Understanding CLIP Data

+- [metaclip.ipynb](metaClip.ipynb): Explore MetaCLIP and its applications in computer vision tasks.
+This notebook delves into the concepts and implementations of MetaCLIP, providing code examples.

+ - For a better understanding, read the paper "[Demystifying CLIP Data](https://arxiv.org/abs/2309.16671)"
+ - For additional insights, you may find this article on Medium helpful: [MetaCLIP: Pushing Past the Limits of CLIP](https://medium.com/aimonks/metaclip-pushing-past-the-limits-of-clip-a-comprehensive-insight-f669bc7e2d60)

+Feel free to contribute to this repository by adding more learning materials, code examples, or additional sections related to computer vision.

 Happy learning!